adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

     - From Browser Web Store reviews
     - From social platforms like Facebook and Twitter
 4. Data you provide to us via social media
-5. In connection with our social media pages:
+5. In connection with social media:
 {: .has-horizontal-list .semicolon-separated }
-    - Cookies
+    - On our social media pages: Cookies
+    - Sharing function in Adblock Plus: Links

 ### How and why do we process your data? {: #why-we-process-data }